You will be using a MacBook, mouse and keyboard with a large 24” monitor as a second screen.

 Occasionally we run other events, like hackathons or lightning talks, and we are always happy for students to put together their own social outings.
 There is also an unofficial Academy Dungeons & Dragons group, for those who dare…

-We keep in touch with our alumni through our Slack group and they are always invited to events such as graduations or socials (as well as Friday night drinks!).
+We keep in touch with our alumni through our Slack group and they are always invited to our networking events, as well as graduations and socials (including Friday night drinks!).

 We work hard to make sure the Academy is inclusive for everyone.
 We are members of Tech Talent Charter, MotherBoard Charter and Tech She Can Charter, and encourage our students to be involved with support groups such as Bath and Bristol Girl Geeks, Women’s Tech Hub, Sheffield Women in Tech, and WEST (Women in Engineering, Science and Technology).